Multi-factor modeling of chlorophyll-a in South China's subtropical reservoirs using long-term monitoring data for quantitative analysis: Materials and methods

 Next, we analyse the local asymptotic stability of system~(\ref{model}) at the coexistent equilibrium $E$ using the Jacobian matrix and the Routh-Hurwitz criterion.
 The Jacobian matrix of system~(\ref{model}) evaluated at $E$ is given by

 Then the characteristic equation corresponding to the Jacobian matrix $J(E)$ is

-Where $e_{ij}$ denotes the element in the i-th row and j-th column of the Jacobian matrix~(\ref{Jacobian_Eq}), and the coefficients $a_2$, $a_1$, and $a_0$ are given by:
+Where $e_{ij}$ denotes the element in the $i$-th row and $j$-th column of the Jacobian matrix~(\ref{Jacobian_Eq}), and the coefficients $a_2$, $a_1$, and $a_0$ are given by:

 According to the Routh-Hurwitz criterion, the system~(\ref{model}) is locally asymptotically stable at the coexistent equilibrium $E$ if the following conditions hold simultaneously: $a_1>0, \quad a_2>0, \quad a_0>0 \quad \text{and} \quad a_1 a_2>a_0$.
 If any of these conditions fails, the equilibrium $E$ is unstable.
+Using the parameter set (as specified in the caption of Fig.~\ref{fig:stability}), the system converges to a stable fixed point $E$(see Fig.~\ref{fig:stability}).
+At this equilibrium, all eigenvalues of the Jacobian matrix \( \mathbf{J}(E) \) are negative real parts, satisfying the condition for local asymptotic stability.
+This convergence is visualized in Fig.~\ref{fig:stability}, where trajectories from different initial conditions approach the stable fixed point in both time series and phase space.